rohitg00/wordpress-rds-acorn/README.md

 Let us have a close look at the Acornfile and see what is defined:

 - **Containers**: These containers will be deployed for running WordPress.
-We have two containers, one for WordPress and the other for Redis.
+We have two containers, one for WordPress and the other for MySQL.
 We are setting the environment variables returned from the Amazon RDS for the WordPress container.
 - **Services**: Acron services are external services your application can utilize.
 In this case, we use the [Amazon RDS service from the catalog](https://aws.amazon.com/rds/).